masonw19/Space-Invaders-Pygame/README.md

 5. Use the following command in command prompt to begin the game: `python spaceInvader.py`

 ## Concept
+My implementation of the Space Invaders game holds the same concepts as the original game.
+For example, the player spaceship shoots the aliens and when the lasers hit the aliens the user will gain points and level up which increases the game difficulty.

 ## Features
 * The player can be moved _left_ or _right_ using the `A` and `D` keys, respectively